 Jurgen Klopp reached another milestone in charge of Liverpool as the 1-0 win over Norwich City marked his 250th game in charge of the Reds.

 Since arriving in October 2015, Klopp has helped transform Liverpool, with the club reigning champions of Europe and on the brink of ending their long wait for a title.
-If you’re confident the Reds will collect even more honours, use this bonus guide before placing your bets.
+If you’re confident the Reds will collect even more honours.

 We’ve taken a look at 10 stats behind Klopp’s 250 games in charge of the Merseysiders.